knorby/facterpy/README.md

 Project State
 --------------

-This is an alpha/early version and it hasn't been tested much.
+This package has been in use for quite a while now.
 Please report any issues observed.